 - 1 small shallot peeled and cut in quarters

-- 1 teaspoon olive oil can substitute with another neutral oil such as avocado or grapeseed oil
+- 1 Tablespoon olive oil can substitute with another neutral oil such as avocado or grapeseed oil

 - 1 Tablespoon Worcestershire sauce